 Please see the following descriptions for more information on each category.
 For further clarification on the judging criteria, click here, or visit the How To Enter page for more information on guidelines and entry fees.

-Website & Project Categories
+Website & Project Awards

 Business-to-business communication is complex and it isn’t always about the sales!
 It’s about relationships, retention and shared goals.
 Judges want to see how you achieved results based on objectives and marketplace.